Aliases for PPM1A Gene

 GeneCards Summary for PPM1A Gene

-PPM1A (Protein Phosphatase, Mg2+/Mn2+ Dependent, 1A) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include signal transducer activity and protein C-terminus binding.
+PPM1A (Protein Phosphatase, Mg2+/Mn2+ Dependent 1A) is a Protein Coding gene.
+Among its related pathways are Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and protein C-terminus binding.
 An important paralog of this gene is PPM1B.

 Enzyme with a broad specificity.
 Negatively regulates TGF-beta signaling through dephosphorylating SMAD2 and SMAD3, resulting in their dissociation from SMAD4, nuclear export of the SMADs and termination of the TGF-beta-mediated signaling.
 Dephosphorylates PRKAA1 and PRKAA2.
 Plays an important role in the termination of TNF-alpha-mediated NF-kappa-B activation through dephosphorylating and inactivating IKBKB/IKKB.